Content Curation: A Short Summary

 Strong curation of content has become important because online audiences expect a wealth of varied, quality content from the organizations that they follow.
 Even conservative estimates say that billions of new pieces of content are created on Facebook alone every month.
 Social media users are accustomed to seeing hundreds of new pieces of content online every day.

-Organizations must outsource to meet the immense audience demand for content.
+Organizations must outsource to meet the immense audience demand for content within many niches.
 This is often done by hiring outside writers to complete internal content.
 Curating content requires a different financial and time investment.
 Instead of hiring someone to create original content, business leaders task an employee with finding great content to share.
 Leaders at small organizations sometimes choose to hire marketers to complete curation instead, but doing so can be expensive.

 Sharing found content makes for smart SEO strategy as well.
 Content curators aim to impress the original content creator so that a post or resource gets shares from as many credible sources as possible.
 Getting a content creator to share a social media post or blog can build the audience and prestige of the organization that displayed the curated content.
 It can also supplement an organization’s existing back-linking efforts.